owkin/FLamby/docs/quickstart.rst

                )
                for i in range(NUM_CLIENTS)
            ]
-   # Function performing the evaluation
+   # Helper function performing the evaluation on a list of dataloaders
+   # it can also be done manually
    dict_cindex = evaluate_model_on_tests(model, test_dataloaders, metric)
    print(dict_cindex)